apodzolko/MecanimEffects/README.md

 ## Scripting effects

 Mecanim Effects utilizes [Unity 3D messaging system](http://docs.unity3d.com/Documentation/ScriptReference/Component.SendMessage.html) to introduce the custom scripting feature.
+Also state information and timer values are precalculated every frame and can be used in your scripts.

+### Messages

 EffectsController can send three types of messages to the game object it is attached to.

 * **Enter Message** is sent in Update cycle in the first frame of the selected animator state;
 * **Update Message** is sent in Update cycle every frame the selected animator state remains active;